shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

    <img src="res/Hand_Eyebolt_Top.jpeg"  width="50%"/>

 12. Attach hands to the forearms using the 2.5 mm self-tapping screws.
-13. Attach other 2 screw holes of U-shaped metal piece to linear actuator using the medium length M3 screws and lock nuts.
+13. Attach other 2 screw holes of U-shaped metal piece to linear actuator using the medium length M3 screws and lock nuts. *Note: This image is only meant to show how linear actuator and hand should be attached.
+Only attach the two once the linear actuator is screwed into the forearm.*

    <img src="res/EyeboltKnot_Side.jpeg"  width="50%"/>

-Final product:
+Final product (Right Arm):

    <img src="res/CompleteForearm_Top.jpeg"  width="50%"/>
    <img src="res/CompleteForearm_Bottom.jpeg"  width="50%"/>